FennStatistics/CAMtools_documentation/docs/CAM-App.md

 Analysis part
 ----------------

-the summarized data can be subsequently analyzed and visualized using multiple implemented functions
+The summarized data can be subsequently analyzed and visualized using multiple implemented functions.
+Using the "Get Report" function (see below) it is possible to get an report in APA 7 format with multiple descriptive statistics.
+All the generated graphics / network and the report could be used for articles or reports.

 ***